Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Results

 \subsection{Evaluation of the performance on different exercises}

 The results of the performance evaluation on different datasets are summarized in table \ref{table:3}.
-For each dataset, the mean and standard deviation of the performance metrics from the 13-fold LOSOCV are shown, together with the corresponding standard deviation.
-As performance metric the macro F1-score is used.
+For each dataset, the mean and standard deviation of the macro F1-score from the 5-fold CV are shown.